PaPa31/hm/docs/courses/react-complete-guide/4-lists-and-conditionals/Lessons/4-7-updating-state-immutably.md

 ### spread operator `[...]`

 An alternative to this approach would be to use it a ES6 feature, the `spread` operator.
-You can simply set persons equal to a new array and this new array can now use the spread operator.
-Which are three dots might look strange but this is a JavaScript operator, where are you now reaching out to state persons.
+It spreads out the elements in this array into a list of elements which simply then gets added to this array, so that now we have an array, a new array, with the objects from the old array but not the old array itself.

 ```jsx title="App.js" {3}
 ...